Laws against witchcraft: Modern laws

-As of June 2025 following countries have provisions in their laws prohibiting witchcraft or using witchcraft against another person: Algeria, Cameroon, Central African Republic, Vanuatu, Solomon Islands, Fiji, Benin, Côte d'Ivoire and Gambia.
+As of June 2025, the following countries have provisions in their laws prohibiting witchcraft or using witchcraft against another person: Algeria, Cameroon, Central African Republic, Vanuatu, Solomon Islands, Fiji, Benin, Côte d'Ivoire and Gambia.
 Pretending to be a witch or accusing someone of being a witch is considered illegal in Botswana, Eswatini, Kenya, Malawi, Namibia, Nigeria, Papua New Guinea, South Africa, Tanzania, Uganda, Zambia, Zimbabwe.
-Indonesia, Solomon Islands, United Arab Emirates, Bahrain (since 2010), Qatar (since 2015), Libya (House of Representatives, since 2024) and Brunei ban the use of "supernatural powers", "magic", or "black magic".
-Following countries only prohibit accusing someone of being a witch: Democratic Republic of the Congo, India (state laws), Nepal.
+Indonesia, Solomon Islands, United Arab Emirates, Bahrain (since 2010), Qatar (since 2015), Libya (House of Representatives, since 2024), Afghanistan and Brunei ban the use of "supernatural powers", "magic", or "black magic".
+The following countries only prohibit accusing someone of being a witch: Democratic Republic of the Congo, India (state laws), Nepal.

+Afghanistan

+Since Taliban came to power they introduced death penalty for "sorcery".

 Australia

 Fortune-telling remains a crime in the Northern Territory and South Australia.

 Saudi Arabia

 In 2011 Saudi Arabia executed Muree bin Ali Al Asiri for sorcery and witchcraft after he was found in possession of books and talismans.

+Also in 2011, Amina bint Abdul Halim bin Salem Nasser was executed by beheading for the crimes of 'witchcraft and sorcerery'.